-The survey results also stress the need for these services, by illustrating the extent of these service utilization at the private market.
-At the question regarding the barriers for additional paramedical services among the responders (n=80) 21% marked service costs as a barrier, making it the most prominent barrier together with bureaucratic barriers (See chapter 4 table 4.3 for additional barriers).
-The survey also included a question regarding the mean of payment for complementary services provided, which responders could choose more than one answer from several available.
-Among the responders (n=80), 80% marked they used private funding either by pay out of their pocket or by private insurance; and 76% marked they had public funding for the services that were provided either by Sick Funds, MOLSA or the NII.
-Combined these results demonstrate the indirect effect current policies have on diverting individuals to the private market.
-Although 76% of responders do get publicly funded paramedical services probably through programs they attend, those are clearly not sufficient as 80% utilize private funding to cover remaining expanses for services they need.
-Furthermore, as current policies prevent almost entirely publicly funded additional services it is not surprising services costs was marked by fifth of responders as a barrier to these services.
+The survey results also stress the need for these services, by illustrating the extent of use of these services provided by the private sector.
+For the question regarding the barriers to additional paramedical services, among the responders (n=80), 21% identified service costs as a barrier, making it the most prominent barrier together with bureaucratic barriers (see Chapter 4, Table 4.3 for additional barriers).
+The survey also included a question regarding the means of payment for complementary services provided, for which responders could choose more than one answer from several available.
+Among the responders (n=80), 80% answered that they used private funding either by paying out of pocket or via private insurance, while 76% responded that they received public funding for the services, which was provided either by health maintenance funds, MOLSA, or the NII.
+Collectively, these results demonstrate the indirect effect the current policies have on diverting individuals to the private sector.
+Although 76% of responders do receive publicly funded paramedical services, probably through the programs they attend, these are clearly not sufficient, as 80% of responders also utilize private funding to cover the remaining expenses for services they need.
+Furthermore, as current policies prevent almost all public funding of additional services, it is not surprising that service costs were identified by one fifth of responders as being a barrier to these services.

-To sum up both the findings from the qualitative and quantitative inquiries clearly indicates that autistic adults need additional paramedical services.
-The common belief that these services are mostly needed in childhood following the current policy mandate, is not supported historically and not by most of stakeholders operating in the field.
-There is wide recognition within the autism community that additional paramedical services are needed throughout the lifespan.
-These services should be individualized and flexible enough to accommodate the changing needs of the adult throughout his or her life and to allow independent life in the community.
-Moreover, on the population level this section demonstrates that the current absence in the policy divert autistics and their relatives to the private marked and therefore create inequalities between autistic based on financial capabilities.
-The current sociopolitical context this section revile which prevents autistic adults equal access to needed complementary services, is preventing these individuals full participation in community.
-Preventing participation clearly affect other SDH, thus, enabling labeling this policy gap as a SDHI that further marginalize this population.
+In summation, the findings from both the qualitative and quantitative inquiries clearly indicate that autistic adults need additional paramedical services.
+The common belief that these services are mostly needed in childhood, following the current policy mandate, is not supported either historically or by most of stakeholders operating in the field.
+There is wide recognition within the autism community that additional paramedical services are needed throughout an autistic individual’s life.
+These services should be individualized and flexible enough to accommodate the changing needs of the adult throughout his or her life and to allow them to lead an independent life in the community.
+Moreover, at the population level, this section demonstrates that the current absence of paramedical services in the relevant policy diverts autistic individuals and their relatives to the private sector and therefore creates inequalities among autistic individuals based on their financial situation.
+The current sociopolitical context that this section reveals and which denies autistic adults equal access to much-needed complementary services is preventing these individuals from fully participating in the community.
+Preventing participation clearly affects other SDHs, thus, enabling labeling this policy gap as a SDHI that further marginalizes this population.